LlmKira/Openaibot/README.EN.md

 ### Filters

-Danger.bin One line of one blacklisted vocabulary.
+Data/Danger.form One line of one blacklisted vocabulary.
 At least one.

 ### Config/app.toml